mjtanner-github/Homework-5-Tanner/README.md

 ## What's Left to Do
 ### A. Color Lock/Clear Toggles according to locked status.
 ### B. Make the application more accessible to phones and small devices.
+### C. Improve Lock/Clear Toggle so that existing text can be appended.
+### D. Implement navigation header and exit.